oscareche/banking-customer-churn/README.md

 ## Limitations

-**Snapshot data.** The dataset is a single point in time.
+**Snapshot data:** The dataset is a single point in time.
 There's no way to track how customer behaviour changed over time, when engagement declined, or what sequence of events led to churn.
 Time-series data would significantly strengthen the early warning analysis.

-**Unknown product details.** The dataset tells you how many products a customer holds but not which products.
+**Unknown product details:** The dataset tells you how many products a customer holds but not which products.
 Understanding which specific combinations drive the 3-4 product churn problem requires product-level data.

-**Ambiguous "active member" definition.** The criteria for active vs inactive membership are not defined in the dataset.
+**Ambiguous "active member" definition:** The criteria for active vs inactive membership are not defined in the dataset.
 The findings about activity status are directionally useful but the exact threshold for "active" is unknown.

 **Estimated salary.** The salary column is explicitly an estimate, not verified income.
 Salary-based conclusions carry this uncertainty.

-**No causal data.** The analysis identifies associations and patterns but cannot determine causation.
+**No causal data:** The analysis identifies associations and patterns but cannot determine causation.
 The 46-60 age group churns at high rates, but the data cannot tell you why.
 That requires qualitative research.

-**Small sample sizes in composite segments.** Some cross-referenced segments (e.g., Germany + 46-60 + 3-4 products at 38 customers) have small sample sizes.
+**Small sample sizes in composite segments:** Some cross-referenced segments (e.g., Germany + 46-60 + 3-4 products at 38 customers) have small sample sizes.
 Percentage-based findings for these groups should be treated as directional rather than definitive.

-**Three countries only.** Findings are limited to France, Germany, and Spain.
+**Three countries only:** Findings are limited to France, Germany, and Spain.
 Patterns may not generalise to other markets.